tddouglas/tylerdouglas.co/README.md

 - Convert the SSH private key from OPENSSL format to RSA format so git workflow can accept it
     - `ssh-keygen -p -m PEM -f ~/.ssh/id_rsa`

 Now we will be using Github Actions to automate deployment of our application to our VPS whenever we push to the main branch.
 I chose to use Github Actions over git hooks due to ease of use (more readable in my mind) and greater functionality if we want to add future CI features like built in testing.
+The github action we create here uses SSH and SCP to transfer the contents of our repository to our VPS.

 - From your root directory on your local machine, create the following file in the following location:
     - `.github/workflows/deploy.yml file.`